 Over the years, over the many life experiences and over and over, I have drastically narrowed down my circle of friends.
 Treasuring the three to four good friends I believe is more meaningful compared to a wide variety of baggage-garbage friends.
-Not to say I am the aloof type or an introvert, I just feel pretentious friends are emotionally draining and who I let in my life will impact my happiness.
+Not to say I am the aloof type or an introvert, I just feel that pretentious friends are emotionally draining and who I let in my life will impact my happiness.
 Honestly, instead of wasting my time and money with unnecessary friends, I am happy with travelling (Vietnam/Cambodia, Dubai & Chiang Mai/Chiang Rai) to experience the wonders of the world and the other of course is valuing the moments with my other half (Travelling Solo When You Are Married).

-This black and red cotton suit well-tailored suit matched with the rose plastic clip and accessories from my existing collection truly was about prettiness.
+This black and red cotton well-tailored suit matched with rose plastic clip and accessories from my existing collection truly spoke about prettiness.
 When I walked into the bride’s house, the ladies surely awed at me.
 Some thought I over did it whereas others wouldn’t comment and Indian ladies, where they believe in openly admiring a woman who had put effort to dress up?
 I’m sure you know what I mean.

 As for following day early morning temple wedding, waking up at 5.30am to doll-up definitely is not my thing.
 I knew draping the saree with my eyes half open is going to be hell-rush.
 So, the best option was paying RM60.00 to convert the RM150.00 saree to a buckle up fast on the go ready-made saree, instead of putting my man in turmoil by asking him to help out.
 For the blouse, I spend RM60.00 and another RM80.00 for the chunky matching earrings and necklace.
 Actually, you know what, I could have saved on accessories because I do have some glamorous sets in my collection but blame it on temptation please.